 David Lacey is founder of IDCARE and has over fifteen years experience in national law enforcement and national security responding to identity theft and misuse threats.
 David is a Professor of Cyber Security with the Centre for Human Factors & Sociotechnical Systems, University of the Sunshine Coast.
 His teaching and research engagement with business and government leaders focuses on building consumer-centric approaches to cyber crime prevention and response.
 David has held numerous Board roles in commercial and not-for-profit organisations and is an active member of government and industry Audit & Risk Committees.
 David holds undergraduate and postgraduate qualifications in accounting & information systems, management and justice, and has published widely on identity and cyber crime and its response.
 David has implemented national identity security capabilities for government and industry and has worked extensively with community members and organisations seeking to respond to such threats.
 He brings to IDCARE specialist knowledge in building identity response capabilities and expertise in organisational control systems, performance reporting, and client support.

-Damian McMeekin is Global head of security at ANZ Bank after working previously in the Australian Department of Foreign Affairs & Trade managing issues of international security, political and economic affairs from both international and Australian positions.
-Damian is also a Board Member of the International Banking Security Association and the International Security Management Association.
+Damian McMeekin is Managing Director of CT Intelligence & Insight, the Asia Pacific business intelligence company of the Crosby Textor Group.
+Previously he was global head of security at ANZ Bank after working in the Australian Department of Foreign Affairs & Trade managing issues of international security, and political and economic affairs, from both international and Australian positions.
+Damian’s other activity includes Board Member and President 2017-2018 of the International Security Management Association, Vice Chair of the Australian Security Medals Foundation, President 2016-2018 of the Asia Pacific Association of Threat Assessment Professionals, and Board member 2012-2017 including Secretary of the International Banking Security Association.
+He represented the financial sector previously on Australia’s national Critical Infrastructure Advisory Council.
 Damian holds a Bachelor of Arts (Honours) degree from the University of Melbourne and has considerable expertise in strategic risk management, including geopolitical risks, developed through a diverse number of postings and roles across Asia-Pacific over the past three decades.
 Damian brings to the role of Director of IDCARE an excellent background in financial services risk, international relations and strategic project delivery.

 David Philp joins the IDCARE Board with invaluable experience in identity security policy design and service delivery within a New Zealand government context.
 David is the General Manager of Identity and Passport Services at the New Zealand Department of Internal Affairs whereupon he oversees the identity management frameworks and policy design for the Department.
 David is an active contributor to international identity security policy development across several international committees and forums, and has been working within the Department of Internal Affairs for over fifteen years.
 David complements the IDCARE Board with his knowledge of identity security policy and the New Zealand identity environment.